boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 ### Fixed rows and columns

-If you enable the fixed rows and columns, you can customize the rows and columns.
+If you enable fixed rows and columns, you can customize the rows and columns.
 The rows and columns are fixed based on the container size and size of the pyramid chart.

 ![Pyramid Series Settings](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/series-settingspyramidchart.png)